Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 1. Because we always write tests, right? ↩︎

-3. And we know what’s the difference between theory and practice.
+3. And we know what the difference is between theory and practice.
 In theory, nothing. ↩︎

-7. Every decent application contains at least one line of code and one bug ↩︎
+8. Every decent application contains at least one line of code and one bug. ↩︎

 Attila Fejer